-You’ve poured over recruitment materials, you’ve toured a few campuses, and you’ve narrowed down your list to schools you want to apply to.
+You’ve poured over recruitment materials, toured a few campuses, and narrowed down your list of schools.
 How do you get in?
 There’s no magic trick that will get you into your school of choice.
 Admissions officers take a holistic look at everything you submit to determine whether you’ll succeed at their college or university.
 There are, however, some steps you can take to boost your chances of being admitted.
 Many schools are going to have set criteria as a baseline, such as a minimum GPA.
-But ultimately, they’re going to want to see a well-rounded student.
+But ultimately, they’re going to want to see that you’re a well-rounded student.

 Check to see if the school you’re applying to has a minimum GPA.
 And if admission is more competitive, then your GPA can be a difference maker against your peers.
 Keep in mind that a lot of honors courses have weighted GPAs, which the school may or may not take into consideration.